-In November 2022, the Company announced the delineation of 17 drill targets and initiated the exploration drill program comprising 38 planned drill holes totalling 3,040 metres.
-As at the date of this report, a total of 17 holes totalling 1,360 metres have been completed.
+In November 2022, the Company announced the delineation of 17 drill targets and initiated the RC exploration drill program comprising 38 planned drill holes totalling 3,040 metres.
 This is the first drilling conducted to test regional targets on the project outside of Zones 1 to 4.
 Fifteen drill holes targeted prominent high thorium radiometric anomalies proximal to favourable structural features while two holes targeted encouraging structural and lithological features identified during the geological mapping campaign.
 The table below is a summary of the drill hole locations.